nickw96/Slurm-Wasimoff-Container-Setup/README.md

 The experimental setup

 ## TODO
-1. Check out podman OR setup VM cluster
+1. Test current setup
-2. Add Prolog and Epilog scripts to repo
+2. Figure out server utilization measurement
+3. Check if current vm setup can be translated to container setup

 ## HOW TO BUILD
 - use tags via -t (username/restofpath:tag)